Reduced projection method for photonic moir\'e lattices: Numerical examples

 \subsection{1D example}

-We first examine the performance of the RPM for the 1D case.
-To be specific, we adopt the potential function in Eq. \eqref{eq1} to be
+We first examine the performance of the RPM for the 1D case. {To be specific, we adopt the potential function in Eq. \eqref{eq1} to be those for 1D moir\'e lattices \cite{gao2023pythagoras}, expressed by}

 with $\theta=\pi/6$.
-The projection matrix is $\bm{P}=[2\cos(\theta/2),\ \ 2\sin(\theta/2)]$.
+The projection matrix is $\mathbf{P}=[2\cos(\theta/2),\ \ 2\sin(\theta/2)]$.

 We take $E_0=1$.
-We fix the number of Fourier expansions to be $N=180$ and depict in Figure \ref{fig3-1-2} the DOF and condition numbers of the RPM against the truncation parameter $D$.
+We fix the number of Fourier expansions to be $N=180$ and depict in Figure \ref{fig3-1-2} the DOF of the eigenvalue solver and condition numbers of $\mathbf{H}$ in Eq. \eqref{mvp} against the truncation parameter $D$.
 It can be observed clearly that both the DOF and condition numbers decrease rapidly with the decrease of $D$.
 For comparison, the DOF of the original PM is $N^2=32400$, much bigger than that of the RPM for small $D$.
 Thus, a small $D$ not only leads to a matrix eigenvalue system of much smaller size, but also reduces the number of iterations to converge.
 These observations highlight the potential of using the RPM to solve high-dimensional quasiperiodic eigenvalue problems.